 These scientists are tinkering with matter and living nature at the level of the invisibly small, in pursuit of solar technologies to spread over vast acreages of rooftops and land.

 They are fashioning solar cells at the same atomic scale that light is converted to electricity.
-They also are studying how to breed plants and re-engineer microbes for more efficient conversion of sunlight into fuel.

 It's a bit of a race between the biologists and the physicists to see who can deliver the sun's power inexpensively enough to compete with fossil fuels.